Angry Birds: Films

+The Angry Birds Movie (2016)

 An animated film adaptation, The Angry Birds Movie, was released on 20 May 2016 which fully anthropomorphizes the characters for the first time, giving them limbs and voices.
-Developed, produced and financed by Rovio Entertainment, it is animated by Sony Pictures Imageworks and distributed worldwide by Sony Pictures Entertainment under their Columbia Pictures banner.
+Developed, produced and financed by Rovio Entertainment, it is animated by Sony Pictures Imageworks and distributed worldwide by Sony Pictures Releasing through its Columbia Pictures label.
 It is directed by animation veterans Clay Kaytis and Fergal Reilly in their directorial debut.
 Jon Vitti wrote the film's screenplay, and John Cohen and Catherine Winder served as the producers.
 Rovio also hired David Maisel, former executive producer of Marvel Studios films such as Iron Man, to be the executive producer of its feature-length films.

+The Angry Birds Movie 2 (2019)

 A sequel, The Angry Birds Movie 2, was released on 13 August 2019 which was co-produced by both Rovio Animation and Sony Pictures Animation.
 Directed by the creator of The Marvelous Misadventures of Flapjack, Thurop Van Orman, the sequel breaks from the series' source material by having the Birds and Pigs ending their rivalry to form an alliance to battle a larger threat, as well as becoming one of the most critically well-received video game film adaptations ever made, garnering an unprecedented score of 73% from Rotten Tomatoes.

+The Angry Birds Movie 3 (2026)

 A second sequel, The Angry Birds Movie 3, was announced on 6 June 2024, with DNEG Animation and Rovio's new parent company Sega Sammy Group producing without the involvement of Sony Pictures.
 The film is scheduled to be released in theatres on 23 December 2026, by Paramount Pictures.